yinonh/Owlist/README.md

 [![Owlist](https://img.youtube.com/vi/EV7poyW58cg/0.jpg)](https://www.youtube.com/watch?v=EV7poyW58cg "Owlist")

 ## Upcoming Release on Google Play
-I'm excited to announce that Owlist will soon be available on Google Play!
-I'm in the final stages of testing and polishing the app to provide you with the best goal-tracking experience.
-Stay tuned for the launch on Google Play and start your journey towards achieving your goals with Owlist!
+I'm thrilled to share that Owlist is currently in the final stages of closed testing.
+Soon, the app will be available on Google Play for a broader audience.
+If you're eager to get early access and contribute to the testing phase, feel free to send me a message, and I'll add you to the testing group.
+Your feedback will be invaluable as we prepare to launch Owlist to the wider community.
+Stay tuned for updates and be part of shaping the future of goal-tracking with Owlist!

 ## Contributing
 Your contributions are welcome!
 Fork the repository, make improvements, and submit a pull request.